 The aim of my research is to understand the early lineage decisions of embryonic stem (ES) cells.
-I am interested in how cells communicate with each other through the Notch pathway to influence these decisions.
+I am interested in how local communication between individual cells influences these decisions.
 A related interest is to understand why seemingly homogenous populations of ES cells differentiate at different rates, or into different lineages, even under simple, fully defined differentiation protocols.

 We aim to understand how cells steer a path from pluripotency towards lineage commitment, and in particular to understand why differentiation response can be variable between individual cells.